glpi-project/doc/source/modules/administration/entities.rst

 * filling by copying another date;
 * no automatic filling

-The option *Software creation entity* allows to redirect softwares creation to another entity at a higher level in the hierarchy.
-This functionality applies on *all* softwares of the entity; if redirection must be defined only for some softwares, the :doc:`softwares dictionary</modules/administration/dictionnaries>` must be used.
+The option *Software creation entity* allows to redirect software creation to another entity at a higher level in the hierarchy.
+This functionality applies on *all* software of the entity; if redirection must be defined only for some software, the :doc:`software dictionary</modules/administration/dictionnaries>` must be used.

 Users
 ~~~~~